-There are a total of 8 sessions in this 2 and half year program.
-Classes are held in three sessions a year at the Lutheran Center, Indiana-Kentucky Synod campus in October, January/February and May/June nary in June.
+Classes are held on the PLTS campus in October and January and at Luther Seminary in June.
 Normally, the class sessions are held for one full week.
-The student typically takes two classes and one workshop during a session.
+The student typically takes two classes and one workshop.

 Approximately three months prior to each class session, students are emailed course syllabi and book lists.
 At the same time, students are emailed information regarding registration, payment of tuition, housing, and meals.
 Students make their own arrangements for travel to the assigned site for classes.
 The seminaries can assist with information on housing, either on campus or in local hotels.